MSN Outcomes & Competencies

 - Demonstrate the use of scholarly inquiry to inform practice decisions.

 - Apply ethical decision-making in practice.

-- Analyze the effect of health policy, finance, technology, and the organizational context on the development and implementation of quality programs.
+- Analyze the effect of health policy, finance, technology, and the organizational context on the development and implementation of quality educational programs.

 - Demonstrate the use of leadership strategies that advance the design, implementation and evaluation of practice initiatives.

 - Analyze the effect of sociopolitical, cultural, and global influences on practice.

 - Utilize inter-professional communication to improve practice outcomes.

 - Demonstrate a commitment to lifelong learning.